rsksmart/rif-storage-js/README.md

  * `data` can be `string`, `Buffer`, `Readable`
  * `size?: number` can be left out except when `data` is `Readable`.
 Only applicable for Swarm.
+ * `contentType?: string` is applicable only for Swarm provider.

 ### [`DirectoryArray`]